sambadiprasanna/Simon-Says-Game/README.md

 # Simon-Says-Game
-It's a game based on concepts of Simon Says Game
+It's a game based on concepts of Simon Says Game.
+This game is made by using html,css and js.